mgsantiago-10g/c-plus/README.md

  - Open the possibility by translate the language into any language in the future.
  - More easy development for concrete results.

-Primitive value types
+Primitive types
 ---------------------

 In type theory, there are a lot of classifications of types.
 The most simple classification starts with value-types and referenced-types.
 Value-types are the representation of the data by itself while Referenced-Types holds a reference to a one/many Value-types.
-The following draft have the primitive type proposal especification:
+The following draft have the primitive types proposal especifications:

  - **byte**
-Minimal binary unit of data (unsigned integer of 8bits) : 0 ...
-256
+Minimal binary unit of data (unsigned integer of 8 bits)
 `byte example = 128;`

- - **integer**, **uinteger**
+ - **integer**
 Integer number with the largest range (signed/unsigned)
 `integer example = 900001;`